ArchILLtect/API_Interface/D&D_API_5e/readme.txt

 11/21/23 - Added localCache data for class levels<br>
 11/21/23 - Add additional data for class descriptions<br>
 11/21/23 - Update localCacheAssets for class descriptions<br>
+11/21/23 - Added makeTitle function to be used to change raw strings into correctly formatted titles<br>
+11/21/23 - Upgraded class detail window with "intros"<br>
 <br>
 <br>
 <br>